SkunkHeadedPunk/Mini-Project/README.md

 4.3_4.4_CombinedSpinAndRead: Arduino program integrating programs 4.3 and 4.4, used to spin the motor and read its current angular position to the serial monitor.

-4.6 ModelDevelopment.html This is the matlab file that contains the simulated PI and real model of the controller with an open and closed loop system
+4.6 ModelDevelopment.pdf This is the matlab file that contains the simulated PI and real model of the controller with an open and closed loop system

 parameters.m This runs the simulink file and has all the properly nemed parameters with units